 Pro bono.
 Represents and provides advice to top administrators of a privately funded, independent school in Chicago with respect to litigation and employment law matters.

-Prior to joining Mayer Brown’s Chicago Office in 1999, Andrew was associated with another prominent law firm in Detroit.
-Earlier (1995–1996), he served as Law Clerk to The Honorable Steven D. Pepe in US District Court for the Eastern District of Michigan.
-Andrew has an AV Peer Review Rating from Martindale-Hubbell and has been named to the list of Best Lawyers in America since 2010.
-Andrew also is a member of the American Employment Law Council, an invitation-only entity that is the nation’s premier organization of high level labor and employment attorneys practicing on behalf of employers and management.
+After graduating from law school, Andrew served as Law Clerk to The Honorable Steven D. Pepe in US District Court for the Eastern District of Michigan.
+Since 2018, Andrew has been named as one of Benchmark Litigation’s Labor and Employment Stars.
+Andrew also is a member of the American Employment Law Council, an invitation-only entity that is the nation’s premier organization of high- level labor and employment attorneys practicing on behalf of employers and management.
+In addition, he has an AV Peer Review Rating from Martindale-Hubbell and has been named to the list of Best Lawyers in America since 2010.
 Andrew has been quoted on employment law and litigation matters by the Society for Human Resource Management, the New York Times, Chicago Daily Law Bulletin, the Detroit News, USA Today, and IA Week.

 - AptarGroup, Inc. v.
 Chamulak, 2019 WL 2425175 (N.D.
 Ill.
 June 10, 2019) (denying, in its entirety, motion to dismiss all counts in lawsuit against former executive for alleged breach of her non-compete agreement and violations of federal and state trade secrets statutes).